bakker4444/DojoAssignments/001_WebFundamentals/0006_API_and_AJAX/buildyourownpokedex/README.md

-## jQuery / "Build Your Own Pokedex" Assignment
+## API and AJAX / "Build Your Own Pokedex" Assignment

 ----